-For FY 2014, there were 283 admissions and 214 successful completions.
-One inmate was terminated due to rule violations.
-The remaining 68 inmates were either still in treatment, have been transferred to another facility, have been parolled or discharged from custody, and/or decided not to continue with treatment.
+For FY 2015, there were 114 inmates carried over from the previous fiscal year with 395 new admissions and 315 successful completions.
+Seventy-nine inmates did not complete treatment programming.
+Twenty-five inmates were terminated due to rule violations.
+The remaining 54 inmates were transferred to another facility, were paroled or discharged from custody, and/or decided not to continue with treatment.

-Purchase of Service Contract - Intensive Outpatient Substance Abuse Treatment (Level 2.5)
+Intensive Outpatient Substance Abuse Treatment (Level 2.5) Purchase of Service Contract